nickm980/gson-validation/README.md

 Gson is an annotation based  validation library used to validate java objects when converting to and from json strings using google's gson library.

-- Use annotations to avoid boilerplate
+- Use annotations to seperate validation logic from rest of your code
-- Simple and lightweight library
+- Simple and lightweight library which doesn't get in the way
-- Automatic validation in just one line
+- Easy to and add custom annotations to fit your needs.

 ## Installation